SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable3.md

 - Added password variable to User class in class diagram
 - Redesigned Manage Results Gui to include file upload funtionality
 - Added security/reliability requirement to design constraints
+- Replaced Architecture Diagram with revised version
+- Added more details to the problems faced, design decisions, and current progress

 ## Appendix